How many words should my child have?

 • Speech Sisters - The Speech Sisters cite The CDC, Mayo Clinic, and The CDIs.
 They use 10 words as the milestone benchmark at 18 months.

 • The MacArthur-Bates Communicative Development Inventories is a speech and language assessment of toddler’s vocabulary size that pulls from their extensive standardization research with thousands of children.
-They state that children at 18 months should say at least 17 words from a list 680 specific words.
+They state that children at 18 months should say at least 21 words for girls and 16 words for boys from a list 680 specific words.

-• At Toddler Talk we say 18 words by 18 months
+• At Toddler Talk, we say about 18 words by 18 months (KEEP READING, I’ll explain!)

 • And to spice things up a bit, my grad school speech pathology textbook suggests toddlers should have 50 words by 18 months.